DRVR1/Random-Navigator/readme.md

 startups = times the browser will close and re-open again to simulate a break from browsing (if 0, it never closes)

-randomUseragent = False #use another user agent?

-sitesfile = 'randomsites.txt' #list of websites (you can use generator.py to generate a list of random links inside a webpage or wepages you choose)

 # Requirements: